 Possibly the first water mine in the world with a target-fired trigger (as opposed to earlier ones which had simple, slow-burning fuzes) was invented by David Bushnell, the man who is most famous for inventing a one-man submersible, the Turtle.
-Like the Turtle, these sea mines were unsuccessful when they were used against the British fleet in Philadelphia during January 1778, although the resulting "Battle of the Kegs" did cause a few casualties and inspired a well-known Revolutionary War poem.
+Like the Turtle, these sea mines were unsuccessful when they were used against the British fleet in Philadelphia during January 1778, although the resulting "Battle of the Kegs" did cause a few casualties and inspired a well-known Revolutionary War poem - Scroll down to Note III.

 For most of the 19th century the US Army was responsible for the development and use of mines, as mines were considered to be defensive weapons that were useful for protecting harbors and coastal waters.
 The Confederate Navy used mines, or torpedoes, as they were then called, quite extensively during the American Civil War, and sank approximately 27 Federal vessels and damaged many more.
 By comparison, only nine Federal vessels were sunk by gunfire.
 Many different kinds of mines were used by the Confederates, with one of the most effective being the frame torpedo, which was a large nose-fuzed artillery shell that was mounted on a wooden frame and located where a ship might strike it.